Skip to content

 --property "parse.key=true" --property "key.separator=:"

 Format: <key>:<JSON value>.
-The key (alice) is the function instance id; the value is the message payload.
+The key (alice) becomes the function instance id; the value is parsed by the function.

 --from-beginning --max-messages 1